-I remember many sleepless nights I had over the mounting debt.
+I remember the many sleepless nights I had over the mounting debt.

 Overthinking just reinforced the worst scenario, causing me stress, worry and anxiety.

-One telephone conversation revealed that I could resolve my situation totally differently from what I had assumed.
+One telephone conversation revealed that I could resolve my situation.
+It was just different from what I had assumed.